-• Curable Deficiency - Applicants may correct a curable deficiency with timely action.

-To be curable the deficiency must:

-- Not be a threshold requirement, except for documentation of applicant eligibility; - not influence how an applicant is ranked or scored versus other applicants; and - be remedied within the time frame specified in the notice of deficiency. - Non-Curable Deficiency An applicant cannot correct a non-curable deficiency after the submission deadline.
+- Curable Deficiencies may be corrected by the applicant with timely action.
+To be curable the deficiency must: - Not be a threshold requirement, except for documentation of applicant eligibility; - Not influence how an applicant is ranked or scored versus other applicants; and

+- Be remedied within the time frame specified in the notice of deficiency. - Non-Curable Deficiencies cannot be corrected by an applicant after the submission deadline.